 There are several types of dental emergencies.
 Dental emergencies can consist of a sudden and severe toothache, an accident that chips or cracks a tooth, a damaged or loose restoration or a lost or damaged tooth.
 About 22 percent of people have experienced dental or oral pain in the last six months, to know if your situation is an emergency, ask yourself the following questions:

-- Are you in severe pain or experiencing sever swelling?
+- Are you in severe pain or experiencing severe swelling?

 - Do you have a painful toothache that will not subside?